Cameroon, Republic of

 - a decision passed by a judge, bearing out the debtor who disputed the debt.

-- However, losses due to bad debts of an amount less that CFAF 500 000 which has been provisioned over a minimum period of 5 years shall be deducted automatically, without having to justify the exhaustion of the amicable or forced recovery procedures provided for by the regulations in force.
+However, losses due to bad debts of an amount less that XAF 500,000, which have been provisioned over a minimum period of five years, shall be deducted automatically, without having to justify the exhaustion of the amicable or forced recovery procedures provided for by the regulations in force.

 Acts of liberality, gifts, and subsidies shall not represent the charges deductible from profits.